Camp Lejeune Water Contamination Health Issues

 What can I do if I was exposed to contaminated water at Camp Lejeune?

-Contact Sokolove Law today if you or a loved one was exposed to the contaminated water at Camp Lejeune — even if you were denied justice in the past or diagnosed decades ago.
+If you or a loved one was exposed to the contaminated water at Camp Lejeune, you may be eligible for compensation — even if you were denied justice in the past or diagnosed decades ago.

 Those who lived or worked on the base for at least 30 days between August 1953 and December 1987 may now qualify to take legal action and pursue compensation for any related health issues, thanks to the Camp Lejeune Justice Act.